Current Future Plans

 Every month I make a copy of my KeePassXC files (as well as other files, including my Org-mode files) onto a couple of USB flash drives.
 Between KeePassXC and Org-mode I am becoming more disciplined with all my information.

 One way to be disciplined is consolidation.
 One argument against PMs is that they put all your eggs in one basket.
-True, but it is a basket you can control.
+True, but it is a basket you can control (assuming you use a local PM).
 We put “all our eggs in one basket” all the time.
 How many people live their lives on their phone?
 How many people keep all their physical keys on a keychain?
 As Troy Hunt pointed out, PMs are not perfect, but they are better than the alternative.

 Some people might object to KeePassXC because it is open source.
 One person on Hacker News argued against open source PMs on legal reasons.
 He tried to explain KeePassXC to his father (who is a lawyer), and his father was horrified there was “no legal entity to hold accountable”.
 Either that person’s father is a bought-and-paid-for shill, or really really dumb.
-If you sue someone (even if they are bigger than you), they can turn a course case into an endurance contest.
+If there were any accountability in the software industry, a lot of the biggest vendors would have gone bankrupt a long time ago.
+If you sue someone, they can turn a court case into an endurance contest (especially if they have more money than you).
 Control what you can control.

 Now a lot of vendors are pushing a “passwordless future”.
 Vendors cause the problem, then they try to solve the problem.
 I do not want to give vendors any more control over my life.
 I do not want to be forced to use a phone, especially a specific phone vendors.
 I know I am kind of old-school in how I access the web.
 I use a browser on a laptop.
 If other people want to go through life not saying if the sun is up until Apple tells them it is, they can do their thing and I can do mine.
 I do not want vendors having any sort of access to my fingerprint, or my face, or be forced to use anything by Microsoft, or buy a stupid iPhone.
 I cannot change my face, or change my fingerprint, and I do not want to be tied to a device.
 Everything I read about this “passwordless future” requires me to do things the way they want me to do it, and not the way I want to do it.